EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{Electroencephalography (EEG)}

-EEG records the electrical activity of the brain by installing surface electrodes on the head in a non-invasive manner.
-In general, in an EEG system, the electrical effect of the activity of the brain's neurons is transmitted to the device through electrodes mounted on the head, and after amplifying and removing the noise, it is recorded and displayed as a time signal.
-The recorded signal can be analyzed directly or after computer processing by a physician or neuroscientist for a variety of applications.
-EEG recording devices usually include 8, 16, or 32 channels. electrodes are placed on the head, which brings the vital potential to the amplifier.
-The system is usually calibrated using a pulse calibration signal.
-The received signals are amplified and noise is eliminated.
-Signals can be recorded in the same way or converted to digital and entered into a computer for further processing, such as calculating the frequency range of the signal and classifying and applying diagnostic algorithms.
-Many brain disorders can be detected by visual evaluation of the EEG signal.
-Five main brain signal rhythms that are seen in all humans and are distinguished by frequency ranges.
-These frequency bands from low to high frequencies are called delta, theta, alpha, beta, and gamma, respectively.
-Delta waves are the slowest rhythm of the brain and are in the frequency range of 4-0.5 Hz.
-Delta waves have the lowest frequency and highest amplitude among brain rhythms.
-Delta waves are not seen in normal adults in the waking state.
-Theta waves are in the range of 4-8 Hz.
-The location of Theta waves is not fixed in the brain and is often seen in all parts of the brain.
-Alpha waves are in the range of 8 to 13 Hz.
-Alpha rhythms appear during relaxation and mental and physical relaxation and are especially enhanced in the back of the head when the person closes their eyes.
-Beta is the electrical activity of the brain that varies in the range of 14 to 30 Hz.
-Beta waves are the usual waking rhythm of the brain that is associated with active thinking, active attention, focus on the environment, or solving complex problems, and is found in normal adults.
-Frequencies above 30 Hz are attributed to the gamma rhythm; However, the amplitude of these waves is very small and their occurrence is very rare.
-Each brain rhythm has a specific purpose and serves the optimal function of the brain.
-The flexibility and ability of the human brain to switch between different brain rhythms play an important role in a person's success in daily activities such as controlling anxiety, focusing on homework, etc. If any of these 5 brain wave rhythms are produced too much or too little in the brain, they may interfere with brain function\cite{Basar1999}.
-In the EEGsig toolbox, we extract these waves from the EEG signal using wavelet conversion.
+EEG records the brain's electrical activity using multiple, non-invasive surface electrodes implanted on the skin in a non-invasive manner.
+Generally, in an EEG system, the electrical trace of the neural activity is transferred to the device via electrodes mounted on the scalp, and after amplifying and removing the noise, it is recorded and displayed as a time-domain signal after noise is amplified and eliminated\cite{11}.
+The recorded signal can be examined directly or after computer processing by a physician or neuroscientist for a variety of applications.
+EEG recording devices typically include 8, 16, or 32 channels.
+Typically, a pulse calibration signal is used to calibrate the system, the received signals are amplified, and noise is eliminated.
+Time-domain signals can be recorded directly or can be converted to digital signals before being entered into a computer for further processing, such as determining the signal's frequency range or classifying and applying diagnostic algorithms.
+Many brain disorders can be identified by visual assessment of the EEG signals.
+The five primary brain signal rhythms that are observed in all humans can be distinguished by frequency ranges and from lower to higher frequencies are referredto as delta, theta, alpha, beta, and gamma signals, respectively.